AlejandroRivera/embedded-rabbitmq/README.md

 rabbitMq.start();
 ```

-When `start()` is invoked, the Embedded-RabbitMQ library will download the official artifact from RabbitMQ.com that best matches
+When `start()` is invoked, the Embedded-RabbitMQ library will download the latest release from RabbitMQ.com that best matches
 your Operating System.
 The artifact will be decompressed into a temporary folder, and a new OS process will launch the RabbitMQ broker.

 Read more about [how to customize](#Customization) your RabbitMQ broker.